jmwhitney2/jmwhitney2/README.md

-- 👋 Hi, I’m @jmwhitney2
+- 👋 Hi, I’m Jessica Whitney

-- Interested in kelp forest ecology 🐟🌱, mariculture 🌊🌿, and genetics 🧬🧪.
+- 🧬 Focused work in the Alaska mariculture industry and examining nearshore ecology through eDNA. 🐟🌿

 <!---
 jmwhitney2/jmwhitney2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.